ministryofjustice/github-collaborators/.github/ISSUE_TEMPLATE/access-request.md

 <!-- Reason why the outside collaborator needs access -->

 ## Which MoJ team/person is responsible for this request?
-This must be someone with a "\*.justice.gov.uk" email address.
+This must be someone with a "*.justice.gov.uk" or "*.digital.justice.gov.uk" email address.

-This should be in the form `Awesome Team <awesome.team@digital.justice.gov.uk>`.
+This should be in the form `Awesome Team <awesome.team@digital.justice.gov.uk>` or `awesome.team@digital.justice.gov.uk`.

 Team details are preferred, rather than individuals, to make it easier to follow-up at a later date.